grekovs/blog/about.markdown

 permalink: /about/
 ---

 Hello.
 This is my blog where I post from time to time on legal topics which interest me.
-If you find them interesting and want to chat feel free to hit me up at sergey@grekov.co.uk.
+If you find them interesting and want to chat feel free to email me at sergey@grekov.co.uk.